 Stone Mountain, GA 30083

-In some cases, the State of Georgia adds on a small state supplement to the federal SSI payment.
+In some cases, the State of Georgia adds on a small state supplement (currently $20) to the federal SSI payment.
 The Georgia Department of Human Resources (DHR) manages the SSI supplement.
-You do not need to apply separately for the state SSI supplement because the DHR will identify recipients who are eligible (currently only those living in Medicaid facilities).
+You don't need to apply separately for the state SSI supplement because the DHR will identify recipients who are eligible (currently only those living in Medicaid facilities).